 specified by the system administrator in Tenant Configuration and

 searches for files in the root of each repository.
 Zuul looks first

 zuul.yaml or a directory named

 they are not found,

 dot).
 In the case of an untrusted-project, the configuration

 from every branch is included, however, in the case of a

-master branch is examined.
+config-project, only a single branch is examined.